libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### Repeated offenders

-The first time an IP is blocked it would use the default timeout of 600 seconds.
-If the IP would get blocked again it would follow the defined repeated offenders list.
-To enable repeated offenders add the entry in the active response config.
+The first time an IP is blocked it will be put on timeout for the default 600 seconds.
+If the IP is blocked again it will follow the defined repeated offenders list.
+To enable repeated offenders, add the entry in the active response config.

 ::: warning NOTE
 Make sure that you add the repeated offenders entry at the top of the active response section in the ossec.conf file.